Baauer's 'Harlem Shake' Tops Hot 100 for Second Week

 As for the race between the Hot 100's top two songs this week, "Shake" easily outpaces "Shop" with slightly more than three-and-a-half the chart points total of the latter, a difference similar to last week.
 "Shake" drops by 3% in overall points, while "Shop" falls by 7%.

-Bruno Mars' "When I Was Your Man" roars 8-3 with the Hot 100's top Airplay Gainer badge for a second consecutive week.
-The piano ballad powers 16-11 on Hot 100 Airplay (70 million, up 26%), lifts 4-3 on Hot Digital Songs (229,000, up 6%) and climbs 12-11 on Streaming Songs (3.1 million, up 19%).
+Bruno Mars "When I Was Your Man" roars 8-3 with the Hot 100's top Airplay Gainer badge for a second consecutive week.
+The piano ballad powers 16-11 on Radio Songs (70 million, up 26%), lifts 4-3 on Digital Songs (229,000, up 6%) and climbs 12-11 on Streaming Songs (3.1 million, up 19%).
 With its latest sales frame, "Man" becomes Mars' 11th song to pass 1 million downloads sold to date, all since his career launch just three years ago.

 Justin Timberlake's No. 4-peaking "Suit & Tie," featuring Jay-Z, rises 9-8 on the Hot 100 and Mars' former six-week No. 1 "Locked Out of Heaven" descends 7-9.

-Check Billboard.biz tomorrow (Feb.
-28), when all rankings, including the Hot 100, Hot 100 Airplay, Hot Digital Songs and On-Demand Songs, will be refreshed, as they are each Thursday.
+Check Billboard.com tomorrow (Feb.
+28), when all rankings, including the Hot 100 and On-Demand Songs in their entirety and Digital Songs and Radio Songs, will be refreshed, as they are each Thursday.